Wahoo Fishing - Questions of Movement

 By examining the stomach contents of wahoo over several years, you will see consistencies in the the types of forage fish they are consuming.
 Marty Hiatt, of Morehead City, North Carolina, says he routinely finds squid, small skipjack and speedos in his fish.
 Will Wall finds pogies, bonito and hardtail in his fish that come out of the Gulf of Mexico.
 Both fishermen say follow the bait.

 Given the way wahoo group themselves by size, it would be interesting if you could correlate bait school movements and big wahoo catches.
 Big fish come for the food.
 You would think that it would take a bigger fish to eat a bonito.
-The damn tricky part is what wahoo eat run the gamit, at times.
+The damn tricky part of what wahoo eat run the gamit, at times.
 The size and color of what they eat can be totally random.
 You think you have them figured out and boom.
 No more fish.
 What happened, where did they go?

 Sea Surface Temperatures